 My name is Deah, and I love to travel.
-I wanted to travel the world so I found a travel job: I became an international teacher in 2003.
+I wanted to see the world so I found a travel job: I became an international teacher in 2003.
 While teaching abroad for nine years, I lived in Haiti, Nicaragua, and then Africa.
 In 2014, my husband and I took a year off work, rented out our house, and traveled all of SE Asia.
-In summer 2018 we’re selling the house, and heading off to Alaska and then to the Indian sub-continent- not sure when or where we will return.
+In summer 2018 we sold our house, and headed off to Alaska and then to the Indian sub-continent- not sure when or where we will return.

 I started this blog in 2004 to make sure my mom always knew where I was in the world, and I’ve continued it as a way to keep track of where I’ve been, what I did, and how much I loved it.
 Feel free to use the categories or the search feature to look for a place you want to visit.
 Maybe the story of my travels there can help you in your next vacation!